 The final draft international standard (FDIS) ISO 45001 was made available in November 2017, and the current best prediction is that the finished version will be published in February 2018.
-Most of the changes from the draft published in April 2017 (DIS2) were fairly minor, to align other management standards such as those for quality, environment and information security.
-Although the existing OHSAS 18001 will be withdrawn at the same time, organisations already using it will have a 3-year transition period to migrate to ISO 45001.
-However, although some organisations might find contracts that require ISO 45001, since there is no legal requirement to have either standard, organisations which have invested time and effort in OHSAS 18001 can chose not to migrate.
-The transition period refers only to a time during which BSI and others will certify organisations to the old standard.
-Some organisations might feel “if it ain’t broke, don’t fix it” and continue to operate to the old standard.
+Most of the changes from the draft published in April 2017 (DIS2) were fairly minor, to align with other management standards such as those for quality, environment, and information security.
+Although the existing OHSAS 18001 will be withdrawn at the same time, organizations already using it will have a 3-year transition period to migrate to ISO 45001.
+However, although some organizations might find contracts that require ISO 45001 since there is no legal requirement to have either standard, organizations that have invested time and effort in OHSAS 18001 can choose not to migrate.
+The transition period refers only to a time during which BSI and others will certify organizations to the old standard.
+Some organizations might feel “if it ain’t broke, don’t fix it” and continue to operate to the old standard.
 We will watch during 2018 to see the uptake of the new standard.

 Changes in sickness and accidents

 The good news is that the estimated incidence of manual handling injuries in the workplace has decreased since 1990 by around 40%.
 So a pat on the back to those who have helped design out manual handling, provide training and reduce the pressures that result in hurried handling and injuries.
 The bad news is that rates of stress in the workplace remain stubbornly high, with estimates that nearly half of all working days lost to ill health can be attributed to stress, anxiety, or depression.
 That’s a figure to make senior managers look more closely at mental health issues during 2018.

 Traditionally ‘falls from height’ has been the biggest cause of workplace fatalities.
 However, being hit by a moving vehicle has now claimed that unwanted position.
 Construction and agriculture are the key culprits in this area, but other industries have had fatalities, from refuse collection to taxi driving.